Carrie Underwood: 2009–2012: Play On and collaborations

-In December 2009, Some Hearts was named the number-one Country Album of the 2000 Decade by Billboard and Underwood was the top-ranked female artist on Billboards Best Country Artists of the 2000 Decade list.
+In December 2009, Some Hearts was named the number-one country album of the 2000s by Billboard, and Underwood was the top-ranked female artist on Billboards Best Country Artists of the 2000 Decade list.
 Overall, she was ranked number 50 on the Artists of the Decade list by Billboard.
 Also in late 2009, Underwood had her very own CMT Invitation Only and also hosted a Christmas special, Carrie Underwood: An All-Star Holiday Special, a two-hour variety show on Fox that featured Dolly Parton (with whom she sang a rendition duet of "I Will Always Love You") season seven American Idol champion David Cook, Kristin Chenoweth, Brad Paisley and others.
 In May 2010, Underwood was selected on People magazine's 100 Most Beautiful People List for 2010.
 This was the 4th year in a row that she was selected for the list.
 Also in May, Victoria's Secret named her legs the Sexiest Legs in Hollywood.
 In June 2011, Rolling Stone magazine ranked Underwood as the number 11 Queen of Pop, based on a lot of criteria from 2009 until 2011.
 Underwood co-wrote and recorded a song titled "There's a Place for Us", the lead single from The Chronicles of Narnia: The Voyage of the Dawn Treader.
 Underwood and songwriters, David Hodges and Hillary Lindsey, received a nomination for the Golden Globe Award for Best Original Song.
 It was during this writing session that the trio also wrote "See You Again" for the movie; however, the song was not included in the film and Underwood kept it and pushed for its inclusion on her fourth album in 2012.

 In March 2011, Underwood sang John Lennon's "Instant Karma!" at the NBC's special All Together Now – A Celebration of Service, which honored former president George H. W. Bush.
 At the season ten finale of American Idol, Underwood selected a song for contestant Lauren Alaina to sing.